Frequently asked questions (FAQs)

 - Can same sex couples contest?

-- What is mediation when it comes to contesting a Will?
+- What is mediation when it comes to contesting a will?

-- What is the Super Death Benefit?
+- What is the superannuation death benefit?

 - Who arranges the funeral?
 Who pays for the funeral?

-Turnbull Hill Lawyers, and specifically Adrian Corbould and Mary Windeyer, have been named in the prestigious 2022 Doyles Guide.
-Both were also listed in the 2021, 2020, 2019 and 2018 guides.
+Turnbull Hill Lawyers, and specifically Adrian Corbould, have been named in the prestigious 2024 Doyles Guide.
+Both have been listed in the guide since 2018.